USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 Versioned (date) time series
 ----------------------------

 It is an error to specify a Version (date) when requesting composite data.
+Only the latest data of each member will be returned.

 Datum conversions
 -----------------